Biographical Summary of Janet Jagan

 1948: Took part in fund raising for the East Coast Demerara sugar strike which was put down by colonial police.
 She was acquainted with the men who were to become the Enmore Martyrs.
 Their struggle was to become hers.

-1950: Co-founder of the People’s Progressive Party (PPP), and was Elected party's General Secretary and held that post between 1950-1970.
-Since then she was a Member of the General Council, Central Committee and Executive Committee of the People’s Progressive Party.
+1950: One of the founders of the People’s Progressive Party (PPP), and was Elected party's General Secretary and held that post between 1950-1970.
+Since then she was a Member of the Central Committee and Executive Committee of the People’s Progressive Party.
 She has served as International Secretary and Executive Secretary.

 Appointed first editor of Thunder, PPP’s official organ.